SaneshSabu/Lamda_Function_to_Modify_ec2_instace_state/README.md

    #start_instance(instance_id)
    #reboot_instance(instance_id)
 ```
-- Set the event on the Cloud watch events to trigger the lammbda function.
+- Set the event on the Cloud watch events to trigger the lambda function.
+- Do not forget to attach the role with appropriate policy to the lambda function